Kyiv Day and Night: Season 5

-On August 28, 2018, the fifth season was premiered with a reboot and some of the original cast members are removed.
+On August 28, 2018, a reboot of the series was premiered, altering the cast members and linear storyline.
 Albina Pererva, Oleksandr Volodymyrovych, Pavlo Serhiienko and Nazar Kukharenko (season 4) recur their role in this season.
-There is also character replacements in this season.
-Characters Alina and Nastia are replaced by new actors with the same real name and are played by Alina London and Anastasiia Durkot.
 Model Maksym "Fizruk" Sosnovskyi has been nominated by audience as "Top Model of Ukraine" for his role in the series.
 Similar to the previous seasons, the season is affixed in a story arc.

 The plot revolves around a group of five people, finding themselves in an unpredictable mess due to romantic, financial and friendship problems.
 Alina, Sam, Nastia, Yaroslava reside in the apartment as Albina and Oleksandr recur their residency from the season.
 The fate of a story obviously tragedy at the later episode, almost all friendly characters sadly break up.

 Businessman Nazar is introduced to Alina and they begin a romantic relation.
 Despite being on again, off again, they face difficulties in their relationships.
 Both are hindered by business ventures, and Nazar's romantic connection to Polina.
 Alina's behavior exhibits betrayal of men, prostitution in exchange of money.
 In the last episode, she leaves him with a note slipped inside a bag that notifies her decision to start a new life.

 In the middle episode, Polina become dated to Pasha, without knowing her connection with Nazar, who has been his client.
 When Pasha find a new girlfriend near the end of episode, Nazar demonize him to his girlfriend, and make arrest him in the final episode.